gradle/declarative-gradle/ROADMAP.md

 Below, you can see the key milestones we anticipate.
 All the dates and the scope are aspirational.

 To discuss the roadmap and the related initiatives, use the `#declarative-gradle` channel on the [Gradle Community Slack](https://gradle.org/slack-invite)

 ## Project Board

-We have a [project board](https://github.com/orgs/gradle/projects/96) published on GitHub Project.
+We have a [project board](https://github.com/orgs/gradle/projects/96) published on GitHub Projects.
-It captures the main initiatives and EPICs in this project.
+It captures the main initiatives and epics in this project.

 ## Key Milestones

 ### First Alpha Release

-Scope: Declarative Gradle can be evaluated with limited functionality and with support from the team.
+Scope: Declarative Gradle is available for evaluation with limited functionality and support from the team.
 This includes:
 the alpha release of the Declarative Gradle plugins, basic integrations, demos, and documentation.